Overview of how Senate works

 - Create data views using the view builder.
 The view builder assists you when analyzing data that has been aggregated and kept inside the database.
 You can create, alter or drop (or delete) views.
 You also can run SQL queries and build many different views combining across one or more tables.

-- Create the data packages for exchange.
+- Create data packages for exchange.
 A data package references all files associated with the data contribution, not just data tables and views.

 Prepare data for Senate Matching Projects